Skip to main content

 3. Use Summary Inputs to highlight details a human must know immediately

-4. Configure business hours when dialing a human outside hours would create a bad experience
+4. Set business hours on the routing endpoint’s schedule when dialling a human outside hours would create a bad experience

-5. Test each destination end to end — including voicemail, no-answer, and after-hours behavior
+5. Test each destination end to end — including voicemail, no-answer, and after-hours behaviour

 Next Steps